 Additionally, the multi-manager SAM Portfolios provide financial professionals with a robust practice management solution to help strengthen client acquisition and retention efforts.

-The following is an economic and market outlook and overview of the strategies implemented this quarter.
+The following is an economic and market outlook and an overview of the strategies implemented this quarter.

-For additional information including allocation changes and performance, select the appropriate Portfolio in the Performance menu above.
+For additional information, including allocation changes and performance, click on your Portfolio to the right.